 Soon, I will be moving the site entirely to WordPress simply because it will be easier to both tweak the design and maintain content.

-The source code for this project can be found at GitHub.
+The source code for the Gatsby.js project can be found at GitHub.

 Another Demo Site – React Slider

 The site located at slider.computercarl.com has much of the same material presented here, in a different format.
 That site was programmed entirely in Node and shows some capabilities such at React and Redux, Particle.JS, and an AntD UI switch.